 - Nuclear power sites (Doel and Tihange); - Sites of Mol-Dessel (Belgoprocess 2 former SCK•CEN liquid waste treatment installation, Belgoprocess, Belgonucléaire and FBFC International); - IRE site: does not produce any liquid radioactive waste in the environment.
 Historically, it has not been included in this monitoring.
-The Agency will receive - in a very near future - a precise reporting of the atmospheric releases operated; - Tessenderlo non-nuclear site (chemical fertilizer factory), which discharges 226Ra into the Grote Laak and the Winterbeek.
+The Agency will receive - in a very near future - a precise reporting of the atmospheric releases operated; - Tessenderlo NORM industry (chemical fertilizer factory), which discharges 226Ra into the Grote Laak and the Winterbeek.

-Generally, the analysis of the available values of atmospheric discharges - those coming from the Tihange and Doel nuclear power stations - and of liquid discharges from the nuclear sites indicates that all these installations adhere to the limits imposed on them and more, in that the discharges are very much lower than the limits in question.
+Generally, the analysis of atmospheric and liquid discharges from the nuclear sites indicates that all these installations adhere to the limits imposed on them and more, in that the discharges are very much lower than the limits in question.

-Only the discharges of tritium are significant, mainly the liquid ones, which represent around 40% (Tihange) and 52% (Doel) of the maximum authorised values.
-It should be noted that these levels are on the decline compared with those of the 1985-1990 period, when they were at a maximum of 47% for Tihange and 67% for Doel.
+Only the discharges of tritium are significant, mainly the liquid ones, which represent around 23 % (Tihange) and 40 % (Doel) of the maximum authorised values.
+It should be noted that these levels are on the decline compared with those of the 1985-1990 period, when they were at a maximum of 47 % for Tihange and 67 % for Doel.